The Classic Rappelling Group Tour by Rappel Maui is an award-winning "walk on the wild side."

 Who Is the Rappelling Group Tour For?

 If you're not familiar with the sport of canyoning, you're in good company.
-On the Classic Rappelling Group Tour or the Extended Zip Rappel Tour, most guests have no previous experience rappelling, which is why this tour is a Maui vacation game-changer and a bucket list-filler for just about everyone.
+Most guests have no previous experience rappelling, which is why this tour is a Maui vacation game-changer and a bucket list-filler for just about everyone.
 On the Classic Rappelling Group Tour, you'll receive the basic training in the world's most beautiful setting to take on the canyon descents like a rock star.
 Your guides are there with hundreds of hours of training and experience and top of the line equipment.
 Not sure if you're up for it?
 Do you have questions about the swimming or hiking portions of the experience?
-Call the reservations line between 7 AM and 5 PM any day of the week to ask about the details.
+Call the reservations line between 9:00 a.m and 5:00 p.m Tuesday through Friday to ask about the details.

 What is the Tour Format?

 You'll receive directions to a privately-owned property located an hour down the famous Road to Hana Highway.
 Once you're at the site, we'll provide you with all your gear, including shoes, snacks and bottled water.
 The tour duration is approximately 3 hours.
 The maximum group size is 8 participants.

 Classic Rappelling Group Tour Operates Monday - Saturday